-When your air conditioner is clean and operating properly, it’s expected you won’t be smelling anything odd.
-Unexpected air conditioner noises and odd smells are a clue that something is out of whack.
-If your air conditioner is old or you haven’t had maintenance done recently, they can be an obvious sign you need pro air conditioning repair in Booneville.
+When your air conditioner is spotless and running properly, you shouldn’t be smelling anything weird.
+Out of the ordinary air conditioner noises and strange smells are a clue that something is out of whack.
+If your air conditioner is old or you haven’t had a tune-up completed recently, they can be an obvious sign you need professional air conditioning repair in Booneville.

 Here are six of the top air conditioner smells and how you can solve them.